TenebrisNoctua/ServerAuthority/docs/index.md

 ### `AuroraScriptObject.LODLevel`

-The level of distance level of the Behavior.
+The level of distance number of the Behavior.
 Not sure what it is supposed to be used for at the moment.

 ### Methods